Fulbright Timeline and Information on Other Awards

 - Diversity is fundamental to the mission of the Fulbright U.S. Student Program.
 The Bureau of Educational and Cultural Affairs looks for applicants who are from traditionally underrepresented audiences.
 These audiences include, but are not limited to women, persons belonging to racial and ethnic minorities, persons living in under-served geographic locations, persons belonging to religious minorities, persons of lower socio-economic status, and persons with disabilities.

-- You must apply to Fulbright through Pace University, even if you will graduate in May 2014.
-If you will be pursing graduate studies at another university by fall 2014, you must apply for a Fulbright grant through your new institution and will need to abide by their institutional process/procedures.
+- You should apply to Fulbright through Pace University, even after you graduate.
+If you will be pursing graduate studies at another university by fall of the year you are applying, you must apply for a Fulbright grant through your new institution and will need to abide by their institutional process/procedures.

 - Explore and get acquainted with the Fulbright website: http://us.fulbrightonline.org/home.html

 - Decide between a Research/Study Grant or an English Teaching Assistantship (ETA).

 - Pick a country.
 Review the Nature of Assignment, Language Requirements, Candidate Profile, and other special instructions provided on each country's webpage.

 - Then email Dolores Alfieri (DAlfieri@pace.edu), indicating your choice of Research/Study Grant or ETA, and country.
 Include information about yourself: major, interests, language skills, previous travels, future plans, etc...

 - Tell your adviser, mentors, and program chair about your intent to apply for a Fulbright.
 Ask them for suggestions, guidance, and support.
 This is especially important for graduating students if you intend to make your Fulbright research a part of your graduate studies.